ddmitov/perl-executing-browser/README.md

 ## Runtime Requirements

-* Qt libraries - Qt4 libraries, if you compiled the program using Qt4 classes or Qt5 libraries, if you compiled the program using Qt5 classes.
+* Qt libraries - Qt4 libraries, if you compiled the program using Qt4 classes, or Qt5 libraries, if you compiled the program using Qt5 classes.
 * Perl 5 distribution - any standard Linux or Mac Perl distribution or Strawberry Perl for Windows.

 ## Limitations